 And I’m sad to say that even with this new lounge addition, we still don’t have much at LAX.
 That’s because Priority Pass’ newest member to the LAX Airport lounge network is the Gameway Lounge.
 And if you’re wondering what the Gameway Lounge is; it’s basically a gaming cafe.

-The Gameway Lounge is really geared towards families and the young at heart with gaming stations featuring PS4 and Xbox S consoles and Tomahawk Gaming PCs loaded with a ton of content to keep you (or your kids) entertained for hours.
-Each gaming station features a large 43” 4K TV, leather chair, premium gaming headphones, charging ports for your electronic devices and space to store your luggage.
+The Gameway Lounge is really geared towards families and the young at heart with gaming stations featuring PS4, PS5 and Xbox S consoles, and Tomahawk Gaming PCs to keep you (or your kids) entertained for hours.
+Each gaming station features a large 43” 4K TV, leather chair, premium gaming headphones, charging ports for your electronic devices, and space to store your luggage.

-The Gameway Lounge is open from 5:00 AM to 10:00 PM daily and is located airside (post-security) across from gate 65A in Terminal 6.
-LAX isn’t the easiest airport to navigate but luckily, most of the terminals are connected airside now so passengers from TBIT to Terminal 8 can easily walk to the Gameway Lounge without having to clear through security again.
+There are two Gameway Lounges at LAX.
+The original lounge is located in T6 and the new one is located in T3.
+The Gameway Lounges are open from 6:00 AM to 9:00 PM daily.
+LAX isn’t the easiest airport to navigate but luckily, most of the terminals are connected airside now so passengers from TBIT to Terminal 8 can easily walk to the Gameway Lounge located in T6 and passengers from T1 to T3 can walk to the Gameway Lounge in T3 without having to clear through security twice.
 You can read my handy guide on how to get from one terminal to another at LAX here.

 Here are the rates for gameplay.